Afterworld (song): Music video

 The music video for "Afterworld" was directed by Bam Margera and released in July 2011 after the release of both the Jackass 3D soundtrack and B-Sides & Rarities.
 Filming for the video took place on November 15 and 16, 2010 at Philadelphia Soundstages in Philadelphia, Pennsylvania.
 In a 2015 interview, Deron Miller explained that he did not agree with the idea of producing a video for the single, describing it as a "bad idea" and noting that both he and drummer Jess Margera turned down appearing in the video.
 Speaking about the video itself, he revealed that he had only seen it once and condemned it as "cheesy and desperate".

 The video was dedicated to the memory of CKY crew member and Jackass star Ryan Dunn, who died in a car crash on June 20, 2011.
-Speaking about the video at the time of its release, Jess Margera explained that the band chose to dedicate it to Dunn as the song features lyrics which were written about "not saying goodbye", and revealed that in Dunn's final text message to Bam he praised "Afterworld" as his favourite CKY music video.
+Speaking about the video at the time of its release, Jess Margera explained that the band chose to dedicate it to Dunn as the song features lyrics which were written about "not saying goodbye", and revealed that in Dunn's final text message to Ginsburg he praised "Afterworld" as his favourite CKY music video.